IndustrialBrains/TCBSD_ESXI_Installation/README.md

 ### 1. Convert the TwinCAT/BSD installer disc image

 1. [Download](https://www.beckhoff.com/en-en/support/download-finder/software-and-tools/) and unzip the TwinCAT/BSD ISO file, e.g., `TCBSD-x64-13-55702.iso`
 1. VMware will not recognize this ISO file as bootable media.
 Therefore, we have to convert the ISO to a bootable VMware disk image using VirtualBox.
-[Download](https://www.virtualbox.org/wiki/Downloads) and install VirtualBox
+[Download](https://www.virtualbox.org/wiki/Downloads) and install VirtualBox (tested with 6.1.38).
 1. Convert the ISO to a VMware VMDK disk image (replace paths where needed):
 	```
 	D:\Downloads>"C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" convertfromraw --format VMDK TCBSD-x64-13-55702.iso TCBSD.vmdk